yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

-2. What Is The Differences Between Vue.js, Angular.js and React.js ?
+2. What Is PropTypes And DefaultProps ?
+> - A typechecking tool to make sure the data is valid, propTypes is only checked in development mode.
+> - You can define default values for props by assigning defaultProps.
 <br/><br/>

-3. Explain The Life Cycle Of React.js (componentdidmount)
+3. What Is The Differences Between Vue.js, Angular.js and React.js ?
 <br/><br/>

-4. Redux
+4. Explain The Life Cycle Of React.js (componentdidmount)
 <br/><br/>

-5. Axios
+5. Redux
 <br/><br/>

-6. Styled Component
+6. Axios
 <br/><br/>

-7. Hook
+7. Styled Component
 <br/><br/>

+8. Hook
+<br/><br/>

-8. Jest
+9. Jest
 <br/><br/>

 https://www.edureka.co/blog/interview-questions/react-interview-questions/